 Either way, remember that accountants are not a necessity when filing your self assessment tax return.
 It's more about finding a solution that works for you.

 Copyright © 2019 Mike Parkes of GoSimpleTax, providers of tax return software that can help you manage your self-assessment tax return.
-Sign up for a free 14 day trial now.
+Sign up for a free.